vk12122/bitvijays.github.io-sphinx/docs/LFF-IPS-P1-IntelligenceGathering.rst

   --version-all (Try every single probe) : An alias for --version-intensity 9 --version-trace (Trace version scan activity) : Print debugging information.

 Also, when -sV is specified apart from the probes, all the scripts in the `Version <https://nmap.org/nsedoc/categories/version.html>`__ category are executed.
 These scripts could be prevented from running by removing them from the script.db catalog or by building Nmap without NSE support (./configure --without-liblua).
-However,if --version-intensity option is less than 7, those scripts won't be executed ( I might be a little wrong here).
+However, if --version-intensity option is less than 7, those scripts won't be executed (I might be a little wrong here).

 So our scan would become approx